kubeshop/testkube/docs/docs/articles/development.md

 And when calling any of `kubectl testkube` subcommands, pass the direct client flag (`-cdirect`)

 ### Installing Local Executors

-Install development executors by running them from the Testkube project (<https://github.com/kubeshop/testkube>):
+Install development executors by running them from the [Testkube project](https://github.com/kubeshop/testkube):

 ```sh
 make dev-install-local-executors